Guide to Chianti, Italy - Tuscan Wine Country

 It only makes sense that these landscapes would be the backdrop for transporting art into nature, and that’s precisely what they’ve done on the grounds of the Chianti Sculpture Park near Vagliali.

-My favorites among the works by international artists are those fashioned from glass, including one that resembles a giant cypress tree, a maze constructed from glass blocks, and a whimsical rainbow fashioned from Murano glass.
+My favorites among the works by international artists are those fashioned from glass, including one that resembles a giant cypress tree, a maze constructed from glass blocks, and a whimsical rainbow made of Murano glass.

 The roads in Chianti are blissfully quiet and, aside from the main roads, mostly free of heavy traffic, so a bike ride is a great way to spend a day.
 There’s also a good network of strade bianche (gravel routes) for riders who want to get off the asphalt and plunge into the countryside.